Table of Contents

 How Does XNET Carrier Offload Work?

 XNET configures wireless access points with Passpoint technology and brokers offloading deals with cellular carriers.
-This partnership allows for the automatic transfer of mobile data traffic to Wi-Fi networks, seamlessly integrating with users’ mobile experiences.
+This synergy allows for the automatic transfer of mobile data traffic to Wi-Fi networks, seamlessly integrating with users’ mobile experiences.

 Authentication and Connectivity